 Cheap eats in San Sebastian

 While in San Sebastian you need to try the pintxos, although owing to their addictiveness it probably won’t end up being a cheap meal.
 Enjoy a pintxos and wine tour around the old quarter, poke your head around a few of the 100 bar doors and you’ll see the most incredible display of tapas you’ll ever see.
 And they taste delicious.
 There are a few all-you-can-eat restaurants in Gros near the Playa de Gros beach if you’re after a cheap feast.
+Eating your way round San Sebastian is one of the best experiences in Spain there is!

 From the labyrinthine streets of the Gothic Quarter to the incredible views from Montjuic Mountain of Barceloneta Beach, there’s loads for the budget backpacker to do in Barcelona.
 Many buildings are as impressive from the outside as they are in, including the Sagrada Familia, the Gaudi House Museum and the Casa Batllo.
-Without Gaudi Barcelona would certainly be a darker place.

 Top 3 on a budget